 - Finally, we perform analysis to discover common threads

 2. Innovation Product Strategy

 By now, the people were surveyed.
 We grasp why the current solutions failed.
 After crunching the data, we identify the right technologies/approach for correcting the issue.
-Maybe we’re designing a custom industry-specific pieces of productivity software like we do for Bechtel.
+Maybe we’re designing a custom industry-specific pieces of productivity software like we do for Fortune 100 Companies.
 Or, maybe the goal is large-scale internal branding & marketing campaign around growing the culture of innovation.

 Here’s how we lay out a product strategy:

 - Initially, we build high-level UX wireframes or messages.
 Then test these with the survey groups.

 - Up next is an increasing level of detail.
 We create medium-fidelity prototype designs, whether it’s software or some other deliverable